-In contrast, a typical wraparound mortgage transaction looks like the following: S wishes to sell his home and B wishes to buy.
+In contrast, a typical transaction looks like the following: S wishes to sell his home and B wishes to buy.
 Instead of applying for a loan from a bank, B simply pays S a down payment and gives S a promissory note for the remainder of the purchase price.
 B now owns the home subject to his promissory note to S. S’s original mortgage is still outstanding on the property as well as B’s new mortgage.
 Every month B pays S on his promissory note and S pays his bank on his original mortgage.
 Therefore, B’s debt has “wrapped around” S’s original mortgage.

 Advantages of Wraparound Mortgages

 A wraparound mortgage provides various benefits to both the buyer and the seller.

 - First, this transaction is typically quicker to close than a traditional real estate sale.
 The seller does not need to go through the process of applying for and receiving a loan from an outside institution prior to closing.

 - Second, it allows a buyer who may not qualify for a traditional mortgage to obtain financing for the purchase.

 - Finally, they allow the buyer and seller to negotiate the transaction on their own terms, since there is no new outside lender involved.